LostInZoom/cartagen/README.rst

 Those tools constitutes the foundation on which you have to construct your own generalisation process.
-That being said, if you want to learn more about cartographic generalisation or simply want to familiarize yourself with the algorithms provided by Cartagen, some Jupyter notebooks are available `here. <https://github.com/LostInZoom/cartagen-notebooks>`_
+That being said, if you want to learn more about cartographic generalisation or simply want to familiarize yourself with the algorithms provided by CartAGen, some Jupyter notebooks are available `here. <https://github.com/LostInZoom/cartagen-notebooks>`_

-Cartagen relies on the usage of the `Shapely <https://github.com/shapely/shapely>`_ geometry objects and `GeoPandas <https://github.com/geopandas/geopanda>`_ dataset objects.
+CartAGen relies on the usage of the `Shapely <https://github.com/shapely/shapely>`_ geometry objects and `GeoPandas <https://github.com/geopandas/geopanda>`_ dataset objects.
 This approach is based on the idea those libraries are the most commonly used among the community and provide advantages as powerful spatial operations, measures, indexes, *etc*.